ejgallego/coq-serapi/README.md

 ```

 SerAPI is a library for machine-to-machine interaction with the [Coq proof assistant](https://coq.inria.fr),
-with particular emphasis on IDE support and code analysis
+with particular emphasis on applications in IDEs, code analysis tools, and machine learning.
-tools.
-SerAPI provides automatic serialization of
+SerAPI provides automatic serialization of Coq's
 [OCaml](https://github.com/ocaml/ocaml) datatypes from/to
 [S-expressions](https://en.wikipedia.org/wiki/S-expression).